vannguyengd/gooddata-ui/docs/02_start__choose_visualization_approach.md

 GoodData.UI comes with several types of visualizations that you can use out of the box.
 They require more coding than the [InsightView component](#insightview-component) but at the same time offer more flexibility.
 For more information, see [Start with Visual Components](10_vis__start_with_visual_components.md).

+You can [generate the code](https://help.gooddata.com/pages/viewpage.action?pageId=86793524#EmbedInsights-Embedasapermanentinsight) for a particular visual component directly in Analytical Designer.

 ### When to use